-Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to California, to the Rocky Mountains, northern Great Plains, Great Lakes region, and northeastern North America.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to California, east to the Rocky Mountains, northern Great Plains, Great Lakes region, and northeastern North America.

 Habitat: Open areas from low elevations to alpine slopes.